-In order to join a group other than a public group, the permission groupmanagement.request_groups (Can request non-public groups in the admin panel) must be active on their account, either via a group or directly applied to their User account.
+To join a group other than a public group, the permission groupmanagement.request_groups (Can request non-public groups in the admin panel) must be active on their account, either via a group or directly applied to their User account.

 When a user loses this permission, they will be removed from all groups except Public groups.